Rockstar is screwing with us.

 I don't think such things will be implemented here, but I do hope we get to style up our characters a little for a few visual refreshes.

-characters rowing on a canoe.
+The trailer shows characters rowing on a canoe.
 That means we can go canoeing right?
-I better be
+I better be able to.

 To compare Grand Theft Auto to Red Dead Redemption is to compare apples to oranges, right?
 GTA has always been about stupid fun while Red Dead Redemption is an intense, emotional stagecoach, with a few chuckles here and there.